ethaneffendi/Rabbithole/README.txt

 2. Captures text content from each page
 3. Records parent-child relationships between pages
 4. Uses AI to generate descriptive names for each page
-5. Provides export options for the collected data

 ## Installation